MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 `fetch_index` and `fetch_full_index` need not be the full data.
 They could just be indexes into a database, or filenames, or whatever.
 But whatever is passed in is given to the children for their use.

+### Error Handling

+The transaction framework sets an error handler.
+If you raise an RPCError() type, then it will automatically create an rpc error return based on the values.
+Otherwise it handles a generic exception.